INFORMATION FOR FINANCIAL INSTITUTIONS

 If the amount is large or the funds are to be held for a long period of time, the attorney must place the money at interest for the benefit of the client.
 However, if the client funds are not capable of earning income for the client in excess of the costs of securing such income, then they are pooled in a single account with similar funds of other clients.

-The interest generated by the IOLTA accounts is collected by the Trust Fund Program and distributed to 95 nonprofit legal aid organizations that provide civil legal aid to indigent people.
+The interest generated by the IOLTA accounts is collected by the Trust Fund Program and distributed to about 100 nonprofit legal aid organizations that provide civil legal aid to indigent people.

 Become an IOLTA-Eligible Institution

 Under amended Business & Professions Code Sections 6091.2, 6212, and 6213 effective Jan.
 1, 2008, the law requires California lawyers to place IOLTA accounts only at financial institutions that pay interest rates or dividends to IOLTA customers comparable to rates paid to similarly situated non-IOLTA customers.